-Business, Real Estate, Employment, Litigation
+Business, Real Estate, Employment, General Litigation

 Chelle is an associate attorney with the firm.
 She has a general law practice that focuses on both transactional law and litigation in the areas of business, real estate, and employment, as well as general civil litigation.
 In her transactional practice, Chelle has experience assisting clients with matters such as purchase and sale agreements, licensing and other intellectual property agreements, entity formation, lease agreements, and general contract and policy drafting and review.
 Her litigation practice includes representing individuals and businesses through a variety of disputes, such as breach of contract claims, intellectual property disputes, residential and commercial landlord-tenant matters, real property and land use disputes and arbitrations, BOLI cases, and creditor’s rights enforcement.
 Chelle enjoys getting to know each of her clients and helping them find creative solutions to address their problems or goals.